 STATEMENT OF BELIEFS

-Please contact me with any questions: franciscoarbas.yisrael@gmail.com
+Please get in touch with me, Rabbi M. Francisco, with any questions: franciscoarbas.yisrael@gmail.com

 We must neither add to nor take away from Scripture, Deuteronomy 4:2; 12:32; Rev. 22:18.